Oblivious-Oblivious/jspec/README.md

 # jspec
- BDD in Java, inspired from Rspec
+ BDD in Java, inspired by Rspec